-- In Australia it is illegal to possess body armor without authorisation in certain territories (South Australia, Victoria, Northern Territory, ACT, Queensland and New South Wales).
+- In Australia it is illegal to possess body armour without authorisation in certain territories (South Australia, Victoria, Northern Territory, ACT, Queensland and New South Wales).

-- In certain Canadian provinces (Alberta, British Columbia, Manitoba and Nova Scotia) a license is required to possess body armor, though there are no such restrictions in the rest of the country.
+- In certain Canadian provinces (Alberta, British Columbia, Manitoba and Nova Scotia) a license is required to possess body armour, though there are no such restrictions in the rest of the country.

-- In the European Union, ballistic protection that is considered ‘for main military usage’ is forbidden to civilians.
+- In the European Union, ballistic protection that is considered ‘for main military usage’ is restricted to civilians.

-- In the UK there are currently no restrictions on purchasing and owning body armor.
+- In the United Kingdom, there are currently no legal restrictions on the purchase and ownership of body armour.

-- In the United States it is legal to purchase and possess body armor, apart from a few exceptions:
+- In the United States it is legal to purchase and possess body armour, except for a few states:

 A way to avoid this situation altogether is to opt for a covert vest, which is worn underneath the clothing.
 This still provides you additional safety against ballistic, stab or spike attacks, but remains out of sight to anyone else.
 You can then move freely in public places with a greater degree of anonymity.
 Keep in mind that the restrictions mentioned above are not an exhaustive list of all body armour regulations and laws in existence.
 It is your responsibility to check with local and national standards and rules before you purchase body armour.
 If you are unsure about any such laws, it is imperative that you educate yourself to avoid breaking the law.